Code-Institute-Submissions/User-centric-front-end/README.md

 #### Home page
 The home page is an introduction for all pages

-Featured image with call to action
+Featured image with a call to action

 Latest music

 About us

-The footer consist contact information
+The footer consist of contact information

 #### Our music
-That page allow users play band's tracks directly in the browser
+That page allows users to play band's tracks directly in the browser

  #### About us
  That page is showing the band history and band members with their pictures & Twitter link